gteasoft/pypacity/README.md

 # PyPacity
-Python Package for Ampacity computation of overhead transmission lines
+Python Package for Ampacity computation of overhead transmission lines.